yaminibhole/Human-Stress-Detection-System/README.md

 # Human-Stress-Detection-System
 The Human-Stress-Detection-System is an interactive platform that predicts stress levels using a RandomForestClassifier algorithm.
 Users input physiological data such as snoring rate, respiration rate, and heart rate to get personalized stress predictions.
 The system also provides tailored suggestions for stress management.
-Additionally, it features Somebody, an AI assistant that offers real-time support and guidance through interactive chat, enhancing the overall user experience in managing stress.
+Additionally, it features Somebody, an AI assistant that offers real-time support and guidance through interactive chat, enhancing the overall user experience in managing stress.The system also includes an admin panel for managing feedback stored in an SQLite database.

 ## Project Structure

-- app.py: Main application script for the Streamlit app.
+Human-Stress-Detection-System/
+│
+├── data/                        # Contains dataset files (e.g., dataset.csv)
+├── images/                      # Contains image assets used in the application (e.g., stress.jpg)
-- model/: Contains the pre-trained model file (stress_detection.pkl) and the Jupyter notebook (stress_detection.ipynb).
+├── model/                       # Contains pre-trained model file (stress_detection.pkl) and Jupyter notebook (stress_detection.ipynb)
-- images/: Contains image assets used in the application (stress.jpg).
-- requirements.txt: Lists the Python packages required to run the app.
+├── visualizations/              # Contains visualizations of important features and data insights ├── app.py                       # Main application script for the Streamlit app ├── feedback.py                  # Script for handling feedback ├── requirements.txt             # Lists the Python packages required to run the app └── README.md                    # Project documentation

 # Features
 The Stress Detection sysytem offers several key features:

-1. Predict Stress Levels: Users can input physiological and environmental data to receive predictions about their stress levels.
-2. Explore Scenarios: The platform allows users to experiment with different feature values to explore various stress scenarios.
-3. AI Assistant: Somebody provides real-time, interactive support and personalized recommendations based on the user's input.
-The AI assistant offers tailored guidance to help users manage and reduce their stress effectively.
-4. Feedback System: Users can provide feedback and suggestions for improving the platform.
+1. Stress Level Prediction: Predicts stress levels based on user-provided data.
+2. Personalized Recommendations: Provides stress management advice tailored to the user.
+3. AI Assistant: Engages with users for interactive support.
+4. Visualizations: Displays key data insights and feature importance.
+5. Feedback System: Collects and stores feedback in an SQLite database.
+6. Admin Panel: Manages and reviews user feedback.

 ## Prerequisites
 Before running the project, ensure you have the following installed:

-- Python 3.x
-- Streamlit
-- Pandas
+- pandas
-- Scikit-learn
+- streamlit
 - Pillow
 - google-generativeai
+- matplotlib
+- scikit-learn
+- python-dotenv
+- sqlite3

 ## Usage
 Run the App: streamlit run app.py

-Interact with the App:
+Interact with the app:
-- Navigate to the home tab to view an overview of the app.
+- Home: Navigate to the home tab to view an overview of the application.
+- About: Find information about the dataset, model accuracy, and other details.
+- Visualization: Explore visualizations of important features and data insights.
-- Use the Stress Level Predictor tab to input feature values and get predictions and personalized recommendations and suggestions.
+- Predict: Enter feature values to get stress level predictions, along with personalized recommendations and suggestions.
-- Engage with the AI Assistant in the "Somebody" tab for personalized support.
+- Somebody: Engage with the AI Assistant for interactive and personalized support.
+- Feedback: Provide feedback on your experience and review feedback submissions.
-- Provide feedback in the Feedback tab.
+- Admin: Manage and review user feedback through the admin panel (restricted access).

 ## Contact
 For questions or suggestions, please contact yaminibhole20@gmail.com.